anerli/atc-python-lessons/lesson01-basics/basics.md

 - Store this profit value in some variable.
 - Print it out with some text describing what it is, e.g. `Profit: $x.xx`.
 - Ask for help if you can't figure it out!
+- BONUS: Instead of simulating buying and selling 100 stocks, calculate the profit with `n` stocks, where `n` is some input number you collect from the user using the `input()` function.
 #